Durable Quality & Reasonable Prices

 F37 Imperial German Tricolor Flags

 This flag was declared to be the national flag for the Second Reich in 1892 and continued in use until 1918.
-It was briefly reintroduced between 1933-1935 and used jointly with the swastika flag, then banned as "reactionary."
+It was briefly reintroduced between 1933-1935 and used jointly with the NSDAP flag, then banned as "reactionary."

 $25.00 +s/h